 - (i) Undrawn but Committed Exposure.
 This exposure arises when the Bank has a legal commitment to provide a borrower with a facility or credit when asked and such facility or credit has not yet been drawn.
-In many cases, the commitment is conditional upon the fulfilment of so-called drawing conditions.
-This type of exposure comprises to a large extent of short-term exposure (consisting predominantly of working capital facilities), where the Bank's commitment has a duration equal to or shorter than one year. - (ii) Off-Balance Sheet Products.
+This type of exposure comprises to a large extent of short-term exposure, where the Bank's commitment has a duration equal to or shorter than one year. - (ii) Off-Balance Sheet Products.
 This exposure consists of bank guarantees and/or letters of credit.
-The Bank provides guarantees and letters of credit on behalf of its customers to persons that may require the Bank to make payments on such customers' behalf.
-Such payments are subsequently required to be reimbursed to the Bank by the relevant customer based on the terms of the underlying credit documentation.
 Off-balance sheet products are granted predominantly in the corporate segment and often consist of bid, performance or advance payment bonds for domestic construction companies.